markkampe/MarkovAvailability/README.md

 Files:
-	MarkovAvail.py	the Markov Availability model solution class Tires		a sample availability model
+	MarkovAvail.py	the Markov Availability model solution class MarkovTest.py	a sample application using the MarkovAvail class Tires		a sample availability model
 	Tires.dict	an external data dictionary for transition rates